Osha (A Song of Ice and Fire): Reception

 Osha, in the books, received an average reception from critics.
 She is one of the characters intended to introduce new plot points within her respective storyline to help the story forward, particularly the Others.
 Osha's personality, however, has been viewed as being one-noted.

 Osha has received a generally positive reception in the television adaptation, and has received praise for her character arc, development, and strong personality.
 Due to her positive reputation, she is often regarded as one of Game of Thrones' most underrated and underused characters.
 The character was ranked 63rd on IGN's list of "Top 100 Game of Thrones Characters", and ranked the 3rd best female character by Collider.
-Osha was also ranked the 27th best character by Screen Crush, and the 38th best major character by fans, according to Ranker.
-Joe Grantham for GameRant remarked Osha's characterization to be one of the best changes from the books to the TV series, writing: "As an actor or actress, there is likely no praise higher than that of the author of the source material that is being adapted […] Of course, the showrunners also had a role in Osha's character being more fleshed out as she was given more screen time and involved in plots that book Osha took no part in.
+Osha was also ranked the 27th best character by ScreenCrush, and the 38th best major character by fans, according to Ranker.
+Joe Grantham for Game Rant remarked Osha's characterization to be one of the best changes from the books to the TV series, writing: "As an actor or actress, there is likely no praise higher than that of the author of the source material that is being adapted [...]
+Of course, the showrunners also had a role in Osha's character being more fleshed out as she was given more screen time and involved in plots that book Osha took no part in.
 Even so, Tena deserves a lot of credit here."
+Furthermore, Game Rant also listed Osha on their list of the "7 Game of Thrones Characters Who Are Better in the Show," ranking her in first.
+In June 2024, Osha was ranked the second best short-lived character in Game of Thrones by Comic Book Resources, cited for her "brave, smart, and sadistic" personality.